Boards

 Martin Fiedler

-born in Leipzig in 1982.
-He studied history and English at Leipzig University and graduated with a master’s degree.
+Born in Leipzig in 1982, Martin Fiedler studied history and English at Leipzig University and graduated with a master’s degree.
 Since 2011, he is working for the Foundations of Sparkasse Leipzig.
 Initially responsible for project management, he is now also in charge for all public relations and the office of European Institute for Journalism and Communication research.